China Visa Guide: Do I Need A Visa to Enter China 2025

 2. Hong Kong Visa & Macau Visa

-Hong Kong and Macau, as two Special Administrative Regions (SARs) in China, are regarded as third regions from China Mainland.
-They have their own visa policies and a China Visa is NOT valid for visiting Hong Kong or Macau.
+Hong Kong and Macau are two Special Administrative Regions (SARs) in China and are regarded as third regions from the Mainland.
+They have their own visa policies, and a China Visa is NOT valid for visiting Hong Kong or Macau.

 Ordinary passport holders from 170 countries are visa-exempted from entering Hong Kong.
 Read Hong Kong Visa for the complete list.